About the Challenge

 President's Challenge institutions mobilize their campuses to address one of the Kennedy Serve America Act service priorities while engaging the religious and non-religious diversity in their communities.
 Over 500 campuses are involved.

-This year, 2013-14, the President’s Challenge has integrated with the President’s Higher Education Community Service Honor Roll run through the Corporation for National and Community Service.
+Last year, 2013-14, the President’s Challenge integrated with the President’s Higher Education Community Service Honor Roll run through the Corporation for National and Community Service.
 The Honor Roll annually recognizes institutions of higher education that achieve meaningful and measureable outcomes in the communities they serve.
 This change has exciting potential to expand the reach of interfaith cooperation in higher education.
 The application has closed, so stay tuned for updates!

 Connect to the network of campuses engaged in interfaith service by joining us on Facebook and at the upcoming Fourth Annual National Gathering in Washington DC hosted by George Washington University September 22-23, 2014.

 What does this mean for your campus?